Only Wanting One Child? Your Feelings Are Valid

 Perinatal mental health clinicians receive specialized training in the unique psychological challenges surrounding pregnancy, childbirth, and early parenthood.
 They understand how birth trauma can create lasting barriers to future pregnancies.
 They recognize the specific grief patterns of secondary infertility.
 They know how postpartum depression and anxiety can shape family planning decisions in profound ways.

 This specialized knowledge makes a difference.
-A PMH-C certified therapist understands that when someone says they can't handle another pregnancy, they're not being dramatic—they're making an informed assessment of their psychological resources based on lived experience.
+A PMH-C certified therapist understands that when someone says they cannot handle another pregnancy, they are not being dramatic.
+They are making an informed assessment of their psychological resources based on lived experience.

 Processing Complex Emotions

-Professional support can help parents navigate the emotional complexity of the one-and-done journey.
-This might involve processing grief for the family structure that won't be, working through guilt about disappointing others' expectations, or developing strategies for responding to intrusive questions and comments.
+Professional support can help parents work through the emotional complexity of the one-and-done experience.
+This might involve processing grief for the family structure that will not be.
+It might mean working through guilt about disappointing others' expectations.
+Or it might mean developing strategies for responding to intrusive questions and comments.

-Therapy can also help parents distinguish between their own authentic desires and internalized societal pressure, clarifying what they actually want versus what they think they should want.
+Therapy can also help parents distinguish between their own authentic desires and internalized societal pressure.
+It clarifies what you actually want versus what you think you should want.

 Supporting the Whole Family